Head of Sixth – Mr. Giles Marshall

 In the UCAS (university admissions) process the tutor, as well as the Head of Sixth Form, will play a very active part, advising on courses and institutions, helping students to complete their form and particularly to draft and improve the Personal Statement.
 Lastly, and perhaps most significantly, the tutor will draft the school’s reference for the UCAS form which will be reviewed and edited by the Head of Sixth Form.

 Sixth formers at Sutton Grammar are still expected to attend two registrations a day (morning and afternoon), and any assemblies.
 They should be leading by example with prompt and full attendance at lessons, and we expect sixth formers to help out with such events as Open Evenings and Parents’ Evenings, as well as the 11+ exams.
-Sixth formers do have a more flexible attendance in the afternoons, following the afternoon registration.
-If they are not timetabled for lessons, they may leave the premises to study elsewhere, or go home early.
-They are asked to sign out on “exeat sheets” when they do so, but do not need to seek permission for this.
+At the discretion of the form tutor, if students are not timetabled for afternoon lessons, they may leave the premises to study elsewhere or at home.
+They are asked to register with their form tutor and then sign out on “exeat sheets”.

 A good part of a sixth former’s timetable comprises Private Study sessions.
 Sixth formers would be expected to work either in the Private Study rooms in the Sixth Form Centre (one of which is supervised), or the library.
 They may use the canteen if they want a break or to have a more informal environment.